Thuleanx/thuleanx.github.io/blog/_posts/2025-07-14-interactive-procedural-grass.md

 // Then scale by the amplitude and UV.y, so points near the base of the blade are blown less windOffset *= _WindAmplitude * input.uv.y;
 ```
-> Notice that we use the grass blade's anchor point to sample our noise texture.
-> This is so that the entire blade gets affected the same amount by wind.
-> Otherwise the blades might have weird stretching artefacts.

 ## Density

 Uniformly dense grass is boring.
 Ideally, we want an artist to go in and paint where grass should be.
-However, there's no time to create a robust grass painting tool in a Jam.
+However, there's no time to create a robust grass painting tool in a 3 week jam.

-So we did a little hack.
+So I did a little hack.
-We can use the Unity terrain drawing tool to alter a terrain,
+We can use the Unity terrain drawing tool to paint a terrain,
 turn off the rendering, and use the heightmap as our density texture.
 Albeit a little scuff, this approach presents no additional runtime cost since
 we can remove the terrain entirely at runtime and only package the heightmap.